 Get a sample report showing our regional, country and commodities data and analysis.

 Start working with the reports used by the world’s major financial institutions, multinational enterprises & government agencies now.
 Click on the button below to get started.

-At its 13 October meeting, the board of the Central Bank of Chile decided to hike the monetary policy rate by 125 basis points to 2.75%, a larger increase than markets were anticipating.
+At its 13 July meeting, the board of the Central Bank of Chile (CBC) decided to increase the monetary policy rate from 9.00% to 9.75% taking total tightening this year to 575 basis points.